-Basis of Award.
 The Commonwealth reserves the right to reject any or all proposals and to waive any irregularity or informality with respect to any proposal.
+Any award by the State Treasurer to a successful bidder is subject to the approval of the Governor.